AlexBoa45/FC_Custom_Board_Ardupilot/README.md

 - Create the drivers to manage the drone control PCB with ArduPilot.
 - Evaluate the current design and expose space requirements.

 This repository contains all the documentation developed during the TFM.
 All the design has been developed in Altium.
-BOM, CPL, Gerber, Masther thesis and additional files can be found in this repository.
+BOM, CPL, Gerber, Master thesis and additional files can be found in this repository.